openharmony/hiviewdfx_hidumper/README.md

     hidumper --cpufreq
     ```

-16. Run the **hidumper --mem [pid] [--prune]** command to obtain all memory usage information of the process whose PID has been specified; If --prune is specified, export simplified memory infomation quickly; By specified the specific PID and time, the memory change information of PID can be printed out.
+16. Run the **hidumper --mem [pid] [--prune] [--show-ashmem] [--show-dmabuf]** command to obtain all memory usage information of the process whose PID has been specified; If --prune is specified, export simplified memory infomation quickly; By specified the specific PID and time, the memory change information of PID can be printed out.If the --show-ashmem option is specified, detailed information regarding ashmem usage will be appended to the output.
+For application processes, when the --show-dmabuf flag is enabled, comprehensive details pertaining to DMA memory will be additionally printed.

     ```
     hidumper --mem
     hidumper --mem 1024
     hidumper --mem --prune
     hidumper --mem 1 -t 1
+    hidumper --mem 1024 --show-ashmem
+    hidumper --mem 1024 --show-dmabuf
     ```

 17. Run the **hidumper --zip** command to compress data to the **/data/log/hidumper** directory.